-The Dual Enrollment (DE) Program at the American University’s School of Education provides 12th grade District of Columbia Public Schools (DCPS) students with an opportunity to gain six college credits in education courses.
+The Dual Enrollment (DE) Program at the American University’s School of Education provides 12th grade students in District of Columbia Public Schools (DCPS) and charter schools with an opportunity to gain six college credits in education courses.
 It is the only DE program in DC with an emphasis on education coursework.
 As part of the Teacher Pipeline Project (TPP), the DE program is designed with the intent of exposing high school students to both university-level coursework and the possibility of a career in education.

-AU’s Dual Enrollment program not only provides its participating students with access to six credits of college-level coursework but also offers wrap-around supports to help them adapt to the college environment.
+AU’s Dual Enrollment program provides participating students with access to six credits of college-level coursework. and offers wrap-around supports to help them adapt to the college environment.
 These supports include an early warning system to monitor students’ behavior (e.g., absences, tardiness) and academic progress.
 Additional mentoring and counseling are also made available at students’ respective schools and at AU.

 The DE experience introduces 12th grade students to college life, while supporting their plans to apply and enroll in an institution of higher education.
 The DE students are welcomed and celebrated throughout AU, and at all levels beginning with the Office of the President and ending with their classmates in their classes.
 DE is now a core part of AU’s Strategic Plan, and it is the first step of recruitment in the School of Education’s AU Teacher Pipeline.